If you develop PHP with VSCode, use the most powerful IntelliSense tool, intelephense

 Actually, before we started development, we were considering introducing PhpStorm, but we gave up on that idea

-Because it is an IDE developed for PHP development, I felt that the functionality was perfect, but I just couldn't get used to the GUI.
+Since it's an IDE developed for PHP development, I felt that its functionality was excellent, but I just couldn't get used to the GUI.

 It's a trivial reason, but since I'll be using it for over a year, I think the appearance is an important point.